2014 Malin landslide: Casualties

 Although initial reports stated that the landslide had killed 17 people, officials expected the death toll to exceed 150.
 As of 4 August 2014, the death toll had reached 134.
 The bodies so far recovered were of 50 men, 64 women and 20 children.
-Later estimates indicated more than 160 people, and possibly up to 200.
 About 44 to 46 separate houses were believed to have been buried in the landslide.

 Management

 The landslide was first noticed by a bus driver who drove by the area and saw that the village had been overrun with mud and earth.
 Emergency services, including 378 personnel of the National Disaster Response Force, were mobilized to the area, and 8 victims had been rescued from the landslide prior to the evening of 30 July.
 Nevertheless, rescue efforts had been hampered by poor road conditions and continuing rains.
 Authorities have also expressed pessimism about the possibility of recovering any of the trapped people alive.
 As of 31 July, 22 people had been rescued alive from the landslide.
 On 4 August, the survivors of the landslide were ordered by the district administration to move out of Malin.
 Apart from the Security Forces, members of voluntary organizations and locals also helped in rescue operations.
-On 7 August, rescue operations officially drew to a close, with the final death toll estimate resting at 151.
+On 7 August, rescue operations officially drew to a close, with the final death toll resting at 151.